UNMECE231Fa2020/homework2/README.md

     -
     *

-Your job is to fill in what is missing, and in your cpp file you must implement all prototypes defined above.
+Your job is to fill in what is missing, and in your cpp file, you must implement all prototypes defined above.
 You will create a Makefile that compiles and runs your code smoothly.

-To see an example of creating a class with mutiple files, please see [this](https://github.com/UNMECE231Fa2020/CppClasses/tree/master/IntList).
+To see an example of creating a class with multiple files, please see [this](https://github.com/UNMECE231Fa2020/CppClasses/tree/master/IntList).

 ## Rubric